AliceO2Group/Monitoring/README.md

    + `sendTimed(T value, std::string name, std::chrono::time_point<std::chrono::system_clock>& timestamp)`

 ## Derived metrics
-The module can also calculate derived metrics.
+The module can calculate derived metrics.
 To do so, use `addDerivedMetric(std::string name, DerivedMetricMode mode)` with one of two available modes:
 + `DerivedMetricMode::RATE` - rate between two following metrics;
 + `DerivedMetricMode::AVERAGE` - average value of all metrics stored in cache;

 Derived metrics are generated each time as new value is passed to the module.
-Their names are suffixed with derived mode.
+Their names are suffixed with derived mode name.

 ### Processes monitoring
 To enable process monitoring *ProcessMonitor.enable* flag in configuration file must be set to 1 - see [Configuration file](#configuration-file) section.
 The following metrics are generated every N seconds (N can be specified in the config - *ProcessMonitor.interval*):